 6. People Love this City!
 There are more people who move to Mississauga than move out of Mississauga.
-People from different parts of Ontario (and other parts of the world) are amazed with the well planned out infrastructure and architectural design of Mississauga.
-I am having prospected clients from distant places contact me with inquires into purchasing a condo unit for investment purposes.
+People from different parts of Ontario (and other parts of the world) are amazed at the well planned out infrastructure and architectural design of Mississauga.
+I am having prospected clients from distant places contact me with inquiries into purchasing a condo unit for investment purposes.

 This is not to say a real estate crash is completely out of the question.
 As other real estate professionals, such as Andrew La Fleur pointed out; the only way a possible Mississauga real estate crash might occur is if we see:

-1. Rapid rise in interest rates – Interest rates would have to almost double in 1-2 years.
+1. A rapid rise in interest rates – Interest rates would have to almost double in 1-2 years.